1. Look into past data

 Be consistent with your feedback.
 If you only share it once in a blue moon, it’ll be much harder to establish a feedback culture.
 As you do that, keep leading by example and asking for other people’s feedback as well.

-— Would you like to know more about nurturing a feedback culture?
-Download the ultimate guide to building feedback into your company.
+💡 Would you like to know more about nurturing a feedback culture?
+Here are 21 examples for giving feedback to employees.

 Oh, and we also recommend checking out our free template with best-practice questions for performance reviews. 😉